UweR70/Blink-XT2/README.md

 PLEASE NOTICE:<br>
 This repository is currently subject to many changes!<br>
-So please check on day bases for newer versions!<br>
+Please check on a daily basis for new versions!!<br>
 UweR - Th., 14th May 2020!<br>
 <br>
 But do not worry - All versions are fully functional!<br>